ladybug-tools/ladybug-primer/text/components/Create_Legend.md

 * ##### title
 A text string representing a legend title.
 Legends are usually titled with the units of the data.
 * ##### legend_par
-Optional legend parameters from the  Legend Parameters component.
+Optional legend parameters from the "LB Legend Parameters" component.
+* ##### leg_par2d
+Optional 2D LegendParameters from the "LB Legend Parameters 2D" component, which will be used to customize a legend in the plane of the screen so that it functions like a head-up display (HUD).
+If unspecified, the VisualizationSet will be rendered with 3D legends in the Rhino scene much like the other native Ladybug Tools components.

 #### Outputs
 * ##### mesh